sciai-lab/mlph-25w/README.md

-# mlph-25w
+# Machine Learning and Physics Exercises (W25/26)

-Material for the lecture Machine Learning in Physics
+In this repository, you will find all material for the exercises to the Machine Learning and Physics lecture.